malike/malike.github.io/_posts/2015-08-23-Lambda-Architecture-RT.md

 * **Serving Layer and Why use** ***[ElasticSearch](http://www.elasticsearch.org/)?***

 *"Elasticsearch is a flexible and powerful open source, distributed, real-time search and analytics engine.
-Architected from the ground up for use in distributed environments where reliability and scalability are must haves, Elasticsearch gives you the ability to move easily beyond simple full-text search.
+Architecture is from the ground up for use in distributed environments where reliability and scalability are must haves, Elasticsearch gives you the ability to move easily beyond simple full-text search.
 Through its robust set of APIs and query DSLs, plus clients for the most popular programming languages, Elasticsearch delivers on the near limitless promises of search technology"*

 The serving layer combines the output from the batch and speed layer.
 This layer helps us get the data,combined, from